 After incorporation the young city grew steadily, reaching 3,925 residents by 1940.
 Post-World War II, La Mesa exemplified the exponential suburban growth of the region, expanding to the north and west of old downtown to accommodate 50,000 plus residents by 1980—all still attracted, as today, to the “Jewel of the Hills.”

-(Excerpt from Images of America: La Mesa by James D. Newland, available at the Historical Society.)
+(Excerpt from Images of America: La Mesa by James D. Newland, available at The La Mesa History Center.)

 Following Spanish colonization in 1769, what is now La Mesa became part of the lands of Mission San Diego de Alcala.
 Mexico won independence from Spain in 1821, and in 1834 the new government secularized mission lands.
 Eleven years later, Pio Pico, the last governor of Mexican California, granted 58,000 acres of ex-Mission land to Santiago Arguello, commandante of the Presidio of San Diego.
 In 1868 stockman Robert Allison arrived in San Diego and purchased 4,000 acres from Arguello’s heirs.
 The land, which is now south La Mesa, was used to graze herds of cattle and sheep.